UnicornTV/Flourish-Tutorial/1_storyboard.md

 entirely.

 {x: add_view_to_nav}
-Drag a plain ol' view object from the object library and drop it onto the storyboard and ctrl-drag an outlet from the navigation controller scene to the new view scene.
+Drag a plain ol' view controller object from the object library and drop it onto the storyboard and ctrl-drag an outlet from the navigation controller scene to the new view scene.
 When you drop the outlet, select "root view controller" from the Relationship Segue menu.